Colby-Jack: Preparation

-Colby-Jack is prepared from a blend of Colby and Monterey Jack cheeses.
-To begin, both cheeses are individually prepared by mixing pasteurized milk and bacterial cultures.
+Colby and Monterrey Jack cheeses are individually prepared by mixing pasteurized milk and bacterial cultures.
 Once fully mixed, a coagulant is added, which makes the cheese mixture thicken and take on a gel-like consistency; the addition of coagulant also serves to separate the cheese curds and whey.
-Annatto is then added, though only to the Colby mixture.
+Annatto is added during the preparation of Colby to give it its trademark orange color.
 Once ingredients have been mixed, the mixtures are drained of their whey, and high-quality curds of each cheese are selected from the remaining solid product.
-Chosen curds of both cheeses are then blended together, creating the marbling effect of orange and white.
-The blended mixture is then shaped (frequently into a semicircular or rectangular block) or shredded.
+Chosen curds of both cheeses are then blended together, yielding a marbling of orange and white.
+The blended cheese is then shaped (frequently into a semicircular or rectangular block) or shredded.
 In some instances, the cheese may be dipped in wax for further preservation; this is subject to manufacturer preference.

 Aging process

-Most semi-soft cheese such as Colby-Jack whilst aging should be stored at 40°F to 45°F, wrapped in parchment or wax paper then again in plastic wrap.
+Most semi-soft cheese such as Colby-Jack whilst aging should be stored at 40°F to 45°F (4-7°C), wrapped in parchment or wax paper then again in plastic wrap.
 The aging process may last up to 14 days kept in a monitored environment to age.
 The aging process allows the cheese to fully set as well as completely combine in components and flavor.